Vector measuring current meter: Propeller sensors

 The innovation brought from VMCM over other current meters results from the choice of the biaxial propeller sensors, developed with accurate cosine response, and the design of the instrument so that flow interference with the instrument body was minimized.

 "Cosine response" refers to propellers that only respond to the component of flow parallel to their axis of rotation.
 Their revolution rate is then proportional to the magnitude of the flow times the cosine of the angle between the axle and the flow vector.

 If the angular response function of the propellers is cosinusoidal, then two such sensors at right angles with their axes in the horizontal plane measure orthogonal components of horizontal velocity directly.
 No computation of components is necessary (though they are rotated from the instrument reference frame into the conventional east–west and north–south components), and summing the components accomplishes the vector averaging.

 The advantages of a propeller with cosine response have been widely recognized.
 Weller and Davis designed the propeller sensors and their location within the pressure cage in order to obtain a response as close as possible to an ideal cosinusoidal angular response.
-After having fabricated and testes several families of propellers, they found the best response in a dual propeller (two propellers fixed on an axle) sensor with two five-bladed, 30-degree pitch propellers with diameter of 22 cm.
+After having fabricated and tested several families of propellers, they found the best response in a dual propeller (two propellers fixed on an axle) sensor with two five-bladed, 30-degree pitch propellers with diameter of 22 cm.
 The propellers are hard anodized, epoxy coated on the exterior, and protected by zinc anodes.
 They have been made from polycarbonate plastic (LEXAN) and, more recently, from Noryl.
 Propeller sensors make use of Cartesian coordinate system and provide orthogonal velocity components in the horizontal plane.
 The measured coordinates need only be rotated in the conventional directions east–west and north–south.